Londonderry and Lough Swilly Railway

-The Londonderry and Lough Swilly Railway Company (The L&LSR, the Swilly) was an Irish public transport and freight company that operated in parts of County Londonderry and County Donegal between 1853 and 2014.
-Incorporated in June 1853, it once operated 99 miles of railways.
-It began the transition to bus and road freight services in 1929.
-It closed its last railway line in July 1953 but continued to operate bus services under the name Lough Swilly Bus Company until April 2014, becoming the oldest railway company established in the Victorian era to continue trading as a commercial concern into the 21st century.
-Following a High Court petition by HM Revenue and Customs, the company went into liquidation and operated its final bus services on 19 April 2014.
+The Londonderry and Lough Swilly Railway Company (L&LSR, the Swilly) was an Irish public transport and freight company that operated in parts of County Londonderry and County Donegal between 1853 and 2014.

+Established in the Victorian era and incorporated in June 1853, the L&LSR operated 99 miles of railways at its peak.
+With its rail services struggling to be profitable, it began a transition to bus and road freight services in 1929 and closed its last railway line in July 1953.

+As it continued to operate bus services under the name Lough Swilly Bus Company into the 21st century, the L&LSR became the oldest railway company in the world to continue trading as a commercial concern.
+However, following a High Court petition by HM Revenue and Customs, the company went into liquidation, operating its final bus services on 19 April 2014.

 History

+Background

+As early as the 1700s there had been plans to link Lough Swilly and Lough Foyle by canal in order to avoid the rough sea passage around Malin Head, but these plans had repeatedly fallen through.
+In 1831, John Rennie the Younger, developed plans for a canal that required extensive work at the Lough Swilly end, primarily the building of embankments.
+Construction began on the canal but although the embankments were built the canal was never completed.

+Construction and extension

+The Londonderry and Lough Swilly Railway was incorporated by the Lough Swilly Railway Act 1853 (16 & 17 Vict. c. liv).

-The railway was initially planned as the Derry and Lough Swilly Railway Company when an application for incorporation was filed in 1852, after spurning the construction of a canal network to connect the two inlets.
-The company opened its first line, a link between Derry and Farland Point, on 31 December 1863.
-A branch line between Tooban Junction and Buncrana was added in 1864 and much of the Farland Point line was closed in 1866.
+The embankments built for the uncompleted Foyle-Swilly canal provided a route for a railway line to reach Lough Swilly, and the company opened its first line, a link between Derry and Farland Point, on 31 December 1863, connecting with a ferry service from Farland Point to Rathmullan.
+A branch line between Tooban Junction and Buncrana was added in 1864 and much of the Farland Point line, which had not been a financial success, was closed in 1866.

-In 1883, the narrow gauge Letterkenny Railway between Cuttymanhill and Letterkenny was opened and the L&LSR connected with it by reopening the Tooban Junction - Cuttymanhill section of its Farland Point line.
-The L&LSR worked the Letterkenny Railway, and in 1885 it converted its track from gauge to narrow gauge to enable through running.
+In 1883, the canal embankments were again used to route a narrow gauge railway, known as the Letterkenny Railway, between Cuttymanhill and Letterkenny, and the L&LSR connected with it by reopening the Tooban Junction—Cuttymanhill section of its Farland Point line.
+The L&LSR worked the Letterkenny Railway, and in 1885 it converted its other track from gauge to narrow gauge to enable through running.
 In 1887, ownership of the Letterkenny Railway passed to the Irish Board of Works, which continued the agreement by which the L&LSR operated the line.

 Carndonagh was reached by an extension completed in 1901 and Burtonport by a one completed in 1903.
 Both lines were constructed as joint ventures with the UK Government, with ownership and liabilities shared between the two parties.
 During this period the company did not make a profit, and struggled to meet its debts.